Agriculture at the Morris Farm

 Whether you grow food for your family or for donation, you get the opportunity to work the soil and partake of the joys of gardening while saving money and making new friends

 10' x 20' plots can be rented for $45 for the season.
-The Morris Farm provides on-site water, tilled soil, compost, and garden tools.
+Additional information can be found in the Community Garden Plot Guidelines and Agreement form.